Antonio Villegas: Political career

 Seal of Manila introduced in 1965 during Villegas' term as mayor.

-Villegas was elected as vice mayor of Manila in 1959 and became the city mayor when Arsenio Lacson died in 1962 with over one year left on his term.
+Villegas was elected as vice mayor of Manila in 1959 and became the city mayor when Arsenio Lacson died in April 1962 with over one year left on his term.
+On May 3, 1962, his wife Lydia was inducted as a member of the Board of Censors for Motion Pictures by President Diosdado Macapagal.

 In 1963, he ran for reelection under the Liberal Party (LP) banner and won against Roberto Oca of the Nacionalista Party (NP).

-Villegas inaugurated the "Manila Film Festival" ("Manila Tagalog Film Festival") in 1966, the precursor of the modern Metro Manila Film Festival.
+Villegas inaugurated the Manila Film Festival (or the Manila Tagalog Film Festival) in 1966, the precursor of the modern Metro Manila Film Festival.
 Foreign films were banned from being screened during the duration of the film festival.
-The annual event was discontinued during the tenure of Villegas' successor in the 1970s.
+The annual event was discontinued during the tenure of Villegas' successor Ramon Bagatsing in the 1970s.

 In 1967, he ran again for reelection and won against NP Congressman Pablo Ocampo.
 His victory along with his party council members in Manila was the only major victory enjoyed by the LP in 1967.
 All of the LP senatorial candidates except for Benigno "Ninoy" Aquino were defeated by the opposing Nacionalista Party.

 In 1971, then-Congressman Ramon Bagatsing was chosen by the Liberal Party to run for Manila mayor, while Vice-Mayor Felicisimo Cabigao remained NP's bet for mayor; Villegas was left without a party.
 He formed the Libre'ng Pilipino Party (LPP) to run for reelection as mayor in the 1971 local election, and selected journalist J.V.
 Cruz to be his running mate; Villegas ultimately lost to Bagatsing.
 In the police investigation into the Plaza Miranda bombing in August 1971, which was attended by members of the Liberal Party, Villegas was named the primary suspect of the bombing, but later evidence suggested otherwise.